The Friends of Meath Gardens, saving our green spaces one tree at a time

 To try and maintain the final one for as long as possible, the Friends of Meath Gardens are planning to build a flower bed around it for protection.

 The Friends group is working closely with the council to restore the arch and, later this year, on an event to honour the memory of King Cole.
-Local residents have been actively involved in both of these activities which shows how much passion there is for this hidden green open space in Bethnal Green.
+Residents have been actively involved in both of these activities which shows how much passion there is for this hidden green open space in Bethnal Green.

-As well as planting and maintaining trees, the Friends of Meath Gardens also want to create an ‘edible playground’ gardens so children can learn about edible plants and become more comfortable in a horticultural setting.
+As well as planting and maintaining trees, the Friends of Meath Gardens also want to create an ‘edible playground’ garden so children can learn about edible plants and become more comfortable in a horticultural setting.

 Morakinyo says that ‘It is important to engage children with these ideas and encourage them to care about the future of our green spaces.’